FFRI/ShadeBIOS/ShadeBiosPkg/README.md

         1. Initialize Shade BIOS heap (prevent BIOS memory allocator from using OS memory)
     1. Hijacking Device Control
         1. If you want to use NIC, use HijackNicFromOS()
-        1. Hijack functions does the followings in common
+        1. Hijack functions perform the following in common:
             1. Get ControllerHandle of the target device
             1. `gBS->DisconnectController(ControllerHandle)` to reset the device
             1. `gBS->ConnectController(ControllerHandle)` to configure the device for BIOS to use